sunsibar/docs-duckumentation/README.md

 *Note*: you need to be in group `docker`.
 The script adds you, but it does not take effect immediately.
 You need to exit the console and re-enter.

+*Note*: for Mac this is not needed

 # Compiling

+*Note*: For mac you will need to do:

+    $ brew install coreutils

 Then compile using: